MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 ## Trial Balance (LCY) worksheet

 This worksheet shows the trial balance with amounts in LCY.
-In the current version of the report, the accounts from the chart of account hierachy are not implemented as a hiercahy the report.
-This means that expanding/collapsing an account node in the report does not show data summarized to the node.
+The accounts from the chart of account hierarchy don't display as a hierarchy in the report.
+You can't expand or collapse an account in the report to summarize its data.

 Filters and slicers let you zoom in on the balance as seen from global dimensions, or by account categories and subcategories.